Codeinwp/neve/readme.md

 Neve is distributed under the terms of the GNU GPLv2 or later

 ## Changelog ##
+### 1.0.19 - 2018-12-03  ###

+* Hide menu cart icon on the Cart page
+* Improved code usability
+* Fixed issues with the metabox on the Blog page not working

 ### 1.0.18 - 2018-11-29  ###

 * Fixed issue with Gutenberg columns width